Sir Francis Vincent, 7th Baronet

 Sir Francis Vincent, 7th Baronet, (c.
 1717 – 22 May 1775) of Stoke D'Abernon, was an English country landowner and politician who sat in the House of Commons from 1761 to 1775.

+Early life

+Vincent was born in c.
+1717.
+He was the eldest son of Elizabeth Sherman and Sir Henry Vincent, 6th Baronet, MP for Guildford between 1728 and 1734.
+His sister, Hester Vincent, married John Smith de Burgh, 11th Earl of Clanricarde.

+His paternal grandparents were Sir Francis Vincent, 5th Baronet, MP for Surrey, and Rebecca Ashe (a daughter of Jonathan Ashe, merchant of London).
+His maternal grandparents were Bezaliel Sherman (a Turkey merchant of London) and Annie Norton.

-The eldest son of Sir Henry Vincent, 6th Baronet, he was educated at Lincoln's Inn in 1734.
-He succeeded his father in the baronetcy on 10 January 1757.
+He was educated at Lincoln's Inn in 1734 and succeeded his father in the baronetcy on 10 January 1757.

+Career

+The Vincent family had owned estates in Surrey since the early 17th century.
+His grandfather and great-great-grandfather, Sir Francis Vincent, 3rd Baronet, both represented the county in the Parliament of England.